Broko2021/mind-control/2021-Mind_Control-EN.md

 At the peak of his work of diegetic destructuring, Jordan Peele provides through the *Gordy* archival scene, the opening scene of the film, a Lynchian approach to a very fine technological metaphor, that of the *[Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering)* practice, built around the solution *[Chaos Monkey](https://github.com/Netflix/chaosmonkey)*.
 In the film, a monkey destroys all the objects in the scene, except for one shoe that remains standing; in computer science, the *Chaos Monkey* program randomly destroys components of the computer system to ensure that it will still be working in case of an incident.

 The parallel to be drawn here with the Matrix is the violence of its programmers.
-The program that interacts with your heads is subject to perfectly blind and arbitrary IT industrialization rules. ***This is the jungle.***
+The program that interacts with your heads is subject to perfectly blind and arbitrary IT industrialization rules.
+At the end of the sequence, the monkey gives a bro fist to the little boy, this is a metaphor for the "handshake", the connecting step with a computer system.

 *Nope*, that's just Jordan Peele's opinion on this situation of a violent, remote, domestication through computing infrastructures. *Jordan Peele, **a true American cowboy**.*

 To finish this part on the cinematographic references of 2022, and on the TV series side, ***[Moon Knight](https://www.imdb.com/title/tt10234724/)*** subtly describes the confusion undergone by people locked in the Matrix, half field agents, half vigilantes, saved from complex situations, social, familial, intimate and professional, by the Matrix psychological games, represented in the series with a cartoonesque style.

-Through a technically perfect filming, notably from Mohamed Diab, supported by Oscaar Isaac grandiose acting, Moon Knight tells the daily life of Mark Spector, kind of a super hero vigilante, who believes he is Seven Grant, a cashier.
+Through a technically perfect filming, notably from Mohamed Diab, supported by Oscaar Isaac grandiose acting, Moon Knight tells the daily life of Mark Spector, kind of a super hero vigilante, who believes he is Steven Grant, a cashier.
 It is actually the opposite, Steven, the cashier, is the real character, who, as a child, got submited to the Matrix due to his hysterical mother.
 Mark Spector is the fake personnality built and applied by the Matrix.
 A killer, a bounty hunter, kind of vigilante possessed by AI.

 In the TV series, characters find themseleves transported into an asylum.
 In reality, they never leaved it.
 What the show means is that they are Matrix targets, more than often mentally ill persons or about to be.